trustwallet/wallet-core/codegen-v2/README.md

 This is a _work-in-progress_ parser meant to deprecate the existing Ruby parser in `codegen/`.
 As of now, we only support Swift binding generation.
-This project will progess over multiple stages (PRs).
+This project will progress over multiple stages (PRs).

 ## Execution